 Who are they for?

-The classes are designed to be suitable for everyone, from complete beginners to experienced cooks who would like to learn some new recipes, and of course how to put the nutrition theory into practise!
+The classes are suitable for everyone – from complete beginners to experienced cooks who would like to learn some new recipes, and of course how to put the nutrition theory into practise!

 What do they cover?

-We offer a range of hands-on, kitchen-based cookery classes, each focused on a different theme.
-These are designed to help people living with HIV to develop their understanding of nutrition and food skills, in order to:
+Each of the four classes covers a slightly different theme.
+They are specifically designed to help people living with HIV develop an understanding of nutrition and food skills in order to:

-Each class is led by our friendly chef and nutritionist and will include recipes and information on a specific issue, such as:
+Each class is led by our friendly chef and specialist dietitians, and the topics covered are;

-- shopping and eating well on a budget
+- Eating well on a budget to manage symptoms and side-effects

 How do I access them?